ICD-11: Gaming disorder

 In support of the GD category, Lee et al. agreed that there were major limitations of the existing research, but that this actually necessitates a standardized set of criteria, which would benefit studies more than self-developed instruments for evaluating problematic gaming.
 Saunders et al. argued that gaming addiction should be in the ICD-11 just as much as gambling addiction and substance addiction, citing functional neuroimaging studies which show similar brain regions being activated, and psychological studies which show similar antecedents (risk factors).
 Király and Demetrovics did not believe that a GD category would lock research into a confirmatory approach, noting that the ICD is regularly revised and characterized by permanent change.
 They wrote that moral panic around gamers does indeed exist, but that this is not caused by a formal diagnosis.
 Rumpf et al. noted that stigmatization is a risk not specific to GD alone.
 They agreed that GD could be a coping strategy for an underlying disorder, but that in this debate, "comorbidity is more often the rule than the exception".
 For example, a person can have an alcohol dependence due to PTSD.
 In clinical practice, both disorders need to be diagnosed and treated.
 Rumpf et al. also warned that the lack of a GD category might jeopardize insurance reimbursement of treatments.

 The DSM-5 (2013) features a similar category called Internet Gaming Disorder (IGD).
 However, due to the controversy over its definition and inclusion, it is not included in its main body of mental diagnoses, but in the additional chapter "Conditions for Further Study".
-Disorders in this chapter are meant to encourage research and are not intended to be officially diagnosed.
+Disorders in this chapter are meant to encourage research and are not intended for clinical use.